mzpqnxow/procsock/README.md

 ### procsock

 The procksock tool is written in Python and contains logic to join up the lsof and ps data such that given an IP and port, the user can quickly identify exactly what executable is running.
-For stability, you should use a virtual environment.
+For stability, you should use a Python virtual environment.
 One is built for you if you run make.

 ```
 $ make